LOGINventory supports you in keeping track of and optimizing your entire network with existing hardware and software and the licenses used.

 The big advantage here is that no passwords need to be stored and no firewall configuration is necessary, as the data is captured in the user context.
 Only read and write rights to the data directory are required.

 The LOGINfo.exe program is also suitable for local inventory of computers that are not directly connected to the network, or for Windows Home versions (these cannot be scanned over the network due to missing APIs).
 For this purpose the program can be executed on the computer e.g. via USB stick.
 Later, the .inv files can be transferred to the central data directory.

-The use of the LOGINventory Windows Offline Agent is much more comfortable than the manual inventory via USB stick.
-This module is used to regularly record Windows computers that are rarely or never in the LAN - and therefore cannot be easily inventoried.
+The use of the LOGINventory Offline Agent is much more comfortable than the manual inventory via USB stick.
+The Offline Agent can be used to regularly record Windows computers that are rarely or never in the LAN - and therefore cannot be easily inventoried.
 This can be very useful if your company has employees who frequently travel with their laptops and are therefore rarely directly connected to the corporate network.
 Servers can also be inventoried in the DMZ in this way.
+The Offline Agent can also be installed on Linux devices when you do not want to use the remote scan with root privileges.
 On devices on which the Offline Agent is installed, a scan is performed autonomously and the results are buffered locally.
 With an existing network connection, the recorded data is transferred directly to the central data directory via https or http via a web server or a file service.